-Believing in yourself and your skills is important in any career field.
-You want to be the very best at the job you’re doing at all times.
+In every career field, having confidence in oneself and one’s abilities is crucial.
+At all times, you should strive to be the best at what you’re doing.
 As an HR Newbie, there will be a lot of challenges while you’re learning the job, the workforce, the company, and upgrading your skills.

-Being confident in your work is a beautiful thing, you should be proud of everything you’ve discovered and want to share it with others.
+It’s lovely to have self-assurance in your work; you should be proud of all you’ve learned and eager to impart it to others.
 Take the time to be a better person and a better leader.